dlbogdan/boiler-outdoor-dep/README.md

 | < On threshold | ≤ Min flow | off | **Stay off** |
 | < On threshold | > Min flow | heating | **Keep heating** |

-### Rate Limiting
+### Rate Limiting & Trigger Debouncing

-To avoid excessive API calls (especially with cloud-connected boilers), updates are only sent when the calculated temperature differs from the current setpoint by at least the **Minimum Change Threshold** (default: 2 °C).
-The automation also re-evaluates on a 30-minute timer to catch gradual drifts.
+To avoid excessive API calls (especially with cloud-connected boilers):

+- **Minimum change threshold** (default: 2 °C) — updates are only sent when the calculated temperature differs from the current setpoint by at least this amount
+- **Trigger debouncing** — state-based triggers require the sensor to hold a stable value for a period before firing (5 min for outdoor temp/lux, 5 min for demand)
+- **Periodic timer** — a 30-minute re-evaluation catches gradual drifts

-Mode changes (heat ↔ off) always go through immediately.
+Mode changes (on ↔ off) always go through immediately.

 ## Sensors Required